openturns/openturns/python/doc/theory/data_analysis/kernel_smoothing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The Scott rule is a simplification of the Silverman rule generalized to the
-dimension *d* which is optimal when the density *p* is normal with independent components.
+dimension *d* which is optimal when the density :math:`p` is normal with independent components.
-In all the other cases, it gives an empirical rule that gives good result when the density *p* is not *far* from the normal one.
+In all the other cases, it gives an empirical rule that gives good result when the density :math:`p` is not *far* from the normal one.
-For examples, the Scott bandwidth may appear too large when *p* presents several maximum.
+For examples, the Scott bandwidth may appear too large when :math:`p` presents several maximum.

 The Silverman rule given in dimension 1 in relation :eq:`Silverman` can be generalized in dimension *d* as follows:
-if we suppose  that the density *p* is normal with independent components,
+if we suppose  that the density :math:`p` is normal with independent components,
 in dimension *d* and that we use the normal kernel :math:`N(0,1)` to estimate it,
 then the optimal bandwidth vector :math:`\vect{h}` with respect to the AMISE criteria writes as follows: